maybe-finance/maybe/docs/hosting/docker.md

-cd ~/docker-apps/maybe # Navigate to whatever directory you configured the app in docker compose pull # This pulls the "latest" published image from GHCR docker compose build # This rebuilds the app with updates docker compose up --no-deps -d app # This restarts the app using the newest version
+cd ~/docker-apps/maybe # Navigate to whatever directory you configured the app in docker compose pull # This pulls the "latest" published image from GHCR docker compose build # This rebuilds the app with updates docker compose up --no-deps -d web worker # This restarts the app using the newest version
 ```

 ## How to change which updates your app receives